The randomly fluctuating hyperrectangles are spatially monotone: Statement of Theorem

 \begin{remark} \normalfont Regarding other variations, we may also allow for transitions of $(\zeta_{t})$ to the empty set at time $t$ to occur with probability $p_{\emptyset} = p_{\emptyset}(p, |\zeta_{t}|)$ and sampling $\tilde{\zeta}_{t}$ uniformly at random from $\mathbf{I}(\zeta_{t}) \backslash \{\emptyset\}$ with probability $1-p_{\emptyset}$.
 Additionally, we may substitute the uniformly at random rule by sampling instead uniformly at random with repetition from $\{x:x \in \zeta_{t}\}$ the endpoints of $\tilde{\zeta}_{t}$. \end{remark}

 The technique of proof of the part of Theorem \ref{main} that regards the occupancy function being even relies on a simple coupling construction of two doppelg\"anger (mirror images about the origin) versions of the processes.
-This part of the result is in fact an easy consequence of the symmetry inherent in the definition of the process, and we include the proof for completeness.
-That of the second part relies on a different and much more elaborate coupling of this type that allows us to control the spatial competition of two processes about the origin until the so called \textit{coupling time}, which may well be infinite.
+This part of the result is in fact an elementary consequence of the symmetry inherent in the definition of the process, and we include the proof for completeness.
+That of the second part relies on a different and much more elaborate coupling of this type that allows us to control the spatial competition of two processes about the origin until the so called {coupling time}, which may well be infinite.
+We believe that directly analogous extensions of the arguments involved can be used to yield the result in higher dimensions (in $L^{1}$ distance).